Build

 • Compiles to CompiledAgent: a SCALE- and JSON-encoded canonical structure that the chain decodes into ABG nodes on registration.

-• Off-chain authoring: SHIP source lives in your repo.
-The chain only knows about the compiled blob — runtime bounds (max ABG nodes, max tools per agent, etc.) are enforced during decoding.
+• Off-chain authoring: the workspace lives in your repo.
+The chain only knows about the compiled blob; runtime bounds (max ABG nodes, max tools per agent, etc.) are enforced during decoding.

 • Versioned: 0.x experimental, 1.x stable (backwards-compatible within major).

-A SHIP file is a single, self-contained agent definition.
-It captures the four things the chain needs to register an agent and run it.
+An agent is a small workspace of files, not a single blob.
+Together they capture the four things the chain needs to register an agent and run it.

 Agent metadata